VanOvermeire/charger-alert/README.md

 ## Features

 - Automatic testing, building, deploying and smoke testing with GitHub actions.
 Whole flow takes about 10 minutes
-- Infra as code with CDK, including tests
+- IaC with CDK, including infra tests
 - Rust for the backend code

 ## Limitations

 - some inconsistencies in approaches (use of traits, generics, hiding or exposing of info), partly caused by me experimenting with approaches
 - error handling incomplete: mapping to our own types, but not doing anything with the underlying errors, which would make debugging issues harder
-- some copying of string etc. that could perhaps be avoided?
+- repeating the lat/long info in get-chargers and add-alert is not ideal.
+One way to improve this, would be to save the info we get back from get-chargers in a database - so we know all the relevant info when the add call happens

 ## Remarks

+Also see comments in the code itself.

-- Once passed the checker (which was annoying), code worked immediately (ignoring the "I did not give the Lambda permission to invoke Dynamo" part)
+- Once passed the checker (which was annoying), code worked immediately (well, except for me forgetting the right permissions in the IaC part)
-- Similar for macros, just work (and useful)
+- Macros avoid some annoying work and are not very hard to write
+- Switching to workspaces was easy locally, but caused some strange issues in GitHub actions (with the openssl dependency)
 - Compiling takes a while, as is well-known
-- Switching to workspaces was easy locally, but caused some strange issues in github actions (with the openssl dependency)
-- Await infects large parts of the code base - FP ideas can help limit this
+- Await infects large parts of the code base, though a functional approach can help *limit* this
-- Also see remarks in the code itself